51Degrees/documentation/src/features/lazyloading.md

 that there is no waiting at all (i.e. by the time the object is needed, it has already been loaded).

 In the context of a @pipeline, **lazy loading** refers to the way values are populated in an @aspectdata.
-Usually the default is to not **lazily load** them, so the @pipeline's processing does not finish until all values have been populated.
-When **lazy loading** is configured in an @aspectengine, values begin to load in another thread, and the processing can continue.
+Usually the default is to not **lazily load** them, so an @aspectengine's processing does not finish until all values have been populated.
+When **lazy loading** is configured in an @aspectengine, values begin to load in another thread, and other processing can continue.

 # Caveats